Conjoined Bangladeshi twins separated by Hungarian doctors

 The 3-year-old sisters, Rabeya and Rukaya, were in a stable condition after the 30-hour procedure ended Friday at a military hospital in Dhaka, the Bangladeshi capital.

-The medical team of a Hungarian charity, Action for Defenseless People Foundation, was led by Dr. Andras Csokay.
+The medical team of a Hungarian charity, Action for Defenceless People Foundation, was led by Dr. Andras Csokay.

 The separation process dubbed "Operation Freedom" was a cooperative effort between doctors from both countries.